gotbordom/rc-racer/documentation/Software-Development-Plan.md

 This document outlines the software development plan for the RC Racer autonomous vehicle project.
 The system is built on ROS 2 Humble with a modular microservices architecture.

+**Development Environment:** All development, building, and testing is done inside Docker containers for reproducibility and isolation.

 ### 1.1 Package Structure

 ```